A Powerful Driver for a Solution to Plastic Waste

 Pellets constitute about 70% of plastics eaten by seabirds.
 Eagles and other predators high in the

 food web have been found to contain large concentrations of pellets in their stomachs after preying on smaller birds.
-In that way toxic substances may bioaccumulate.
+In that way toxic substances will bioaccumulate.

 Mr. Smith of Tangaroa Blue Ocean Care Society in Australia said “we are now beginning to get an idea of the scale of marine plastic pollution and how extensive micro-pollutants such as plastic resin pellets are.”
 These pellets can be found in the thousands, and sometimes millions, on a single Western Australia beach.
 The pellets are often difficult to detect due to their size and colour against the sand and could take lifetimes to sift out of the continually varying seashore.